Negative Tik-Tok campaign not reflection of our brand- Tasty Time

 The management of Tasty Time Nigeria Ltd, makers of Tasty Time food and beverage drinks has condemned attempts to damage the company’s image through negative social media campaign.

-In a statement on Friday, the company said that the trending Tik-Tok campaign where one of it’s premium blackcurrant drink is being depicted as a highly intoxication drink is untrue as all it’s products are non-alcoholic.
+In a statement yesterday, the company said that the trending Tik-Tok campaign where one of it’s premium blackcurrant drink is being depicted as a highly intoxication drink is untrue as all it’s products are non-alcoholic.

 The company warned that those behind the campaign would soon be apprehended and handed over to law enforcement agencies.